gkroesc/Shroff_lab/README.md

 ## Image Processing
-This section is divided into the following subsections:
+Divided into the following subsections:
 - Max Projections
 - Registraion
 - Intensity Normalization
 - Rotate and Slice
 - Deep Learning

+Each folder contains the scripts for performing the different analysis techniques.
+Instructions are be found in the README.md file within the folder.

 ## Segmentation